-Castro sought to gain new alliances with left-leaning Latin American countries, such as Hugo Chavez’s Venezuela and Boliva.
-The alliance with Venezuala proved of mutual benefit as Cuba gained oil imports in return for medical services.
+Castro sought to gain new alliances with left-leaning Latin American countries, such as Hugo Chavez’s Venezuela and Bolivia.
+The alliance with Venezuela proved of mutual benefit as Cuba gained oil imports in return for medical services.
 Castro also allowed a softening of attitudes to religion and the Catholic Church – he arranged a visit by Pope John Paul II which led to improved relationships between the government and the Catholic Church.
-But, still many thousands of people wished to emigrate to US.
+But, still many thousands of people wished to emigrate to the US.

 In 2008, worsening health problems caused Castro to hand over the Presidency to his brother Raul.